 Changing out windshield wipers is an easy maintenance task that anyone can handle.
 However, some auto-parts stores will install wipers for free with their purchase.
 Older cars tend to feature standard wipers, which have a metal frame holding a rubber blade.
 Newer cars commonly have one-piece, “beam-style” wipers.
 Beam wipers are more efficient and last longer, but are also more expensive.
 Standard wipers are less expensive but don’t last as long.
 It’s a good idea to change your wipers every six to 12 months — more if you live in an area with extreme winters.

 Here’s another way to protect yourself behind the wheel: getting the right auto insurance.
-SoFi has partnered with Gabi to use a blend of technology and human interaction to provide you with multiple insurance quotes from top insurers in just minutes.
+SoFi has partnered with Experian to use a blend of technology and human interaction to provide you with multiple insurance quotes from top insurers in just minutes.

 Can you replace a windshield wiper yourself?